phalcon/documentation/docs/volt.md

 ```

 ## Extending Volt
 Unlike other template engines, Volt itself is not required to run the compiled templates.
 Once the templates are compiled there is no dependence on Volt.
-With performance independence in mind, Volt only acts as a compiler for PHP templates.
+With performance independence in mind, Volt-only acts as a compiler for PHP templates.

-The Volt compiler allow you to extend it adding more functions, tests or filters to the existing ones.
+The Volt compiler allows you to extend it by adding more functions, tests, or filters to the existing ones.

 ### Functions
 Functions act as normal PHP functions, a valid string name is required as function name.
 Functions can be added using two options, returning a simple string or using an anonymous function.
 Whichever option you use, you must return a valid PHP string expression.